Zunaeed-Imran/React.js_Full_Course_in_Bangla/README.md

 ###### Done Task For Today

 - i have some problem with useSatate with Object so i was practicing.
-- i am learning passing data from child to parent component.
+- learning passing data from child to parent component.
-- i am practicing passing data from child to parent component.
+- practicing passing data from child to parent component.
-- i am learning state lifting.
+- learning state lifting.
+- Practicing State lifting.
+- Revision basic problem solving.
 -